stoneassemblies/StoneAssemblies.MassAuth/README.md

         > tye run

-2) With this command you can test how all rules passed.
+2) With this command you can test how all rules pass.

         >  curl http://localhost:6001/api/balance?PrimaryAccountNumber=12345